Former Foster Parent Receives 25 Years For Sexually Assaulting Children In His Care

 Judge Bruce Schroeder told Reed he chose to do evil and victimize “very vulnerable people who had no one else in the world.”

-He sentenced Reed to 25 years plus 15 years of extended supervision for one of the cases, and 10 years of supervision to follow the first case for the second case.
-Schroeder pointed out Reed would be 90 years old when he was released from prison.
+He sentenced Reed to 25 years, plus 15 years of extended supervision for one of the cases, and 10 years of supervision to follow in the second case.
+Schroeder pointed out that Reed would be 90-years-old when he was released from prison.

-On the Kenosha News website where the story was reported, a Jen Reed – who says she’s the daughter of Gary Reed – wrote a passionate comment of delight that her father received punishment for his crimes.
+On the Kenosha News website, where the story was reported, Jen Reed, who says she’s the daughter of Gary Reed, wrote a passionate comment of delight that her father received punishment for his crimes.

 “Good riddance, DAD – you piece of garbage!
 Too bad Wisconsin doesn’t have the death penalty.
 You could take things into your own hands though, please do.
 It disgusts me to share your DNA….”